The king gives stability to the land by justice, but a man who takes bribes overthrows it.

 Classic Comments: Excess Taxation

-I was surprised to learn that some translators emphasize the uniqueness of this word bribe to the point that they (Keil & Delitzsch) render it in a radically different way: “A king by righteousness bringeth the land to a good condition, but a man of taxes [emphasis mine] bringeth it down.”
+Surprisingly, some translators (like Keil & Delitzsch) emphasize the uniqueness of this use of the Hebrew word as “bribe,” to the point that they render it in a radically different way: “A king by righteousness bringeth the land to a good condition, but a man of taxes [emphasis mine] bringeth it down.”

 K&D explain the reason for this rendering: